 Mission and Overview

-People who are homeless are overwhelmingly poor, disabled, ill and marginalized.
-The Homeless Action Center (HAC) provides no-cost, barrier-free, culturally sensitive legal representation that makes it possible for homeless men and women to access the maze of social safety net programs that provide a pathway out of homelessness.
+The Homeless Action Center (HAC) provides no-cost, barrier-free, culturally sensitive legal representation that makes it possible for homeless individuals to access the maze of social safety net programs that provide a pathway out of homelessness.
 Through HAC’s legal assistance, clients obtain health care, housing, a sustainable income and restored dignity.
 HAC is the only program in the Bay Area that specializes in legal assistance to those who are chronically homeless.

 “CB” became unable to work after suffering a repetitive stress injury to her neck and back.
 As a result of losing her job, she became homeless.
 HAC met her through our partnership with an Oakland shelter.
 At the time, she was also dealing with lifelong depression that had been exacerbated by her homelessness and chronic pain.
 HAC fought her case for seven years.
 Her Supplemental Security Income application had to be appealed multiple times.
 It was finally allowed by the seventh judge to consider it.
 The judge told CB and her attorney that he was pleased they had continued to fight; “the system eventually worked.”
 After receiving SSI, CB was able to find low-income housing.